Background

 Center for Khmer Studies Main Activities

-• The Center for Khmer Studies Research Library provides the largest library outside Phnom Penh the capital, with over 20,000 monographs, books, and journals, and publicly accessible computers.
+• CKS’s research library provides the largest library outside the capital city of Phnom Penh, with over 20,000 material and digital items including monographs, books, theses, journals maps, newspapers, multimedia recordings, and publicly accessible computers.

-• Research Fellowships support the research and education of junior and senior scholars from Cambodia and overseas.
+• Research fellowships support the research and education of doctorate and post-doctorate scholars from Cambodia and overseas.

-• Conferences/Events present local and international, interdisciplinary workshops, conferences, and lectures in Siem Reap and Phnom Penh to establish professional partnerships between Cambodian and international scholars.
+• Conferences/events include local and international interdisciplinary workshops, conferences, and lectures in Siem Reap and Phnom Penh to establish collaboration, academic exchanges, and professional partnerships between Cambodian and international scholars.

-• Publication program translates high-quality academic books into Khmer for the benefit of Cambodian scholars, and also publishes a research journal in 3 languages.
+• CKS’s publication program translates renowned scholarly texts into Khmer for the benefit of Cambodian scholars and also publishes a research journal in three languages.

 Partnership with Ponlok Chomnes